thomaslin2020/uncertainty/README.md

   />
 </div>

-Feel free to report any bugs and submit any feature requests.
+Feel free to report any bugs and submit any feature requests through github issues or by [emailing me](mailto:thomaslin910608@gmail.com).